arangodb/arangodb/Documentation/Books/Manual/Deployment/ActiveFailover/UsingTheStarter.md

     --starter.join=A,B,C
 ```

-Run this on machine A, B & C.
+Run the above command on machine A, B & C.

 The _Starter_ will decide on which 2 machines to run a single server instance.
 To override this decision (only valid while bootstrapping), add a